WHO WE ARE

 We provide high-quality creative writing programmes – in Aotearoa and online – which hone craft, build community and provide space to take artistic risks.

 Whether it’s a workshop, retreat or collaborative project, we are committed to creating immersive experiences which push our creative boundaries, sharpen our writing and deepen our contribution to local and global communities.

-Writers Practice runs the annual Kāpiti Writers’ Retreat, one to two-day craft workshops and a collaborative writing programme.
+Writers Practice runs the annual Kāpiti Writers’ Retreat, one to two-day craft workshops, longer online courses and Write Together, a collaborative writing programme and journal.

 Writers Practice was established in 2014 by Kirsten Le Harivel to provide new learning opportunities to writers to deepen their craft and writing.
 She wanted to create spaces where writers could continue to grow and develop their practice alongside work, family and life commitments.

 Kirsten set up workshops and conversation events in Wellington City in late 2014.
 These were followed closely by the inaugural Kāpiti Writers’ Retreat which was held that summer in Waikanae Beach, on the lands of Te Ātiawa, Ngāti Toa and Ngāti Raukawa and in one of the most beautiful, environmentally diverse, and relaxing coastal towns of Aotearoa.
 Being grounded in the Kāpiti Coast has remained central to the development of Writers Practice programmes.

 High quality learning